Skip to content

 • If all preferred kindergartens are full, your child will be placed on a waiting list for one preferred kindergarten.

-If you think your child meets this eligibility for an additional year and you want to change to a Merri-bek CRES kindergarten, please contact the Kindergarten Central Enrolment Team for further information.
+If you think your child meets this eligibility for an additional year and you want to change to a Merri-bek CRS kindergarten, please contact the Kindergarten Central Rigistration Team for further information.

 What happens after I apply for kinder